khanhnamle1994/technical-interview-prep/README.md

 ### Stacks

-A real-life example of Stack could be a pile of books placed in a vertical order.
+- A real-life example of Stack could be a pile of books placed in a vertical order.
 In order to get the book that’s somewhere in the middle, you will need to remove all the books placed on top of it.
 This is how the LIFO (Last In First Out) method works.
+- Stacks are often implemented by using a linked list!
+Because they can only “grow” in one direction — that is to say, they only allow us to add and remove elements through a single place — they lend themselves easily to behaving exactly like *singly linked lists*.
+- If we remember the characteristics of a linked list, we’ll recall that they have a head node, and that the space time complexity of adding elements to the beginning of the linked list is O(1), or *constant time*.
+That’s really nice, because no matter how big our stack might get, since we’re only adding and removing from the top (our head node), we can perform that single operation in relatively the same amount of time, even with a large stack.
+- What happens when you implement a stack using an array as our data structure?
+Well, if we try to add more elements to our stack than our array has space for…things turn real bad, real fast.
+Our stack won’t prevent us from adding another element (since it thinks that it can grow as large as it wants), but the array that’s implementing the stack won’t have the space that’s required to allocate enough memory to the new element that we’re adding!
+All of this leads to — you guessed it — a *stack overflow*!

 Here’s an image of stack containing three data elements (1, 2 and 3), where 3 is at the top and will be removed first: